-- For a century, we have predominantly responded to drug addiction as a criminal issue requiring punishment. - Scientific breakthroughs have revolutionized our understanding of drug addiction as an illness that responds favorably to treatment, not imprisonment. - If our Commonwealth is serious about ending the opioid crisis, we need to reframe our approach to addiction to one that is rooted in public health, not punishment.
+- For a century, we have predominantly responded to drug addiction with punishment. - Scientific breakthroughs have revolutionized our understanding of drug addiction as an illness that responds favorably to treatment, not imprisonment. - If our Commonwealth is serious about ending the opioid crisis, we need to reframe our approach to addiction to one that is rooted in public health, not punishment.